az-digital/az_quickstart/modules/custom/az_global_footer/README.md

 # Quickstart Global Footer

-Enabling the Quickstart Global Footer module on your site will add default UArizona resource and social media links to your footer.
+Enabling the Quickstart Global Footer module on your site will add default University of Arizona resource and social media links to your footer.

 ## Permissions